Skip to Content

 8. Learn Counting Songs

-Counting songs are a fun way for a young child to learn to count forwards and backwards.
-This is known as rote counting.
+Singing counting songs is a fun way for a young child to learn to count forwards and backwards.
+This process is known as rote counting, which involves memorising sequences without necessarily understanding the values.

-They also learn about increasing and decreasing quantity in songs such as Five Green Bottles.
+They also learn about increasing or decreasing quantity in songs such as Five Green Bottles.

 9. Play With Numbers

-Let your child play with foam, rubber, wooden or plastic numbers in the bath or on a magnetic board.
-Because they are physical objects, your child can touch them and feel their shapes.
+Let your children play with foam, rubber, wooden or plastic numbers in the bath or on a magnetic board.
+Because they are physical objects, children can touch them and feel their shapes.

 Children playing with foam numbers to learn maths.

 This is far more meaningful to a young child than looking at numbers on an activity page.
-With time, they will naturally learn to recognize them and know how they are formed.
+With time, they will naturally learn to recognise them and know how they are formed.

 10. Make Playdough Numbers